greenbone/python-gvm/docs/usage.rst

 Introduction
 ------------

-To communicate with a remote server speaking one the :ref:`GVM Protocols <protocols>` it is required to decide which transport protocol to use for the :ref:`connection <connections>`.
+To communicate with a remote server speaking one of the :ref:`GVM Protocols <protocols>` it is required to decide which transport protocol to use for the :ref:`connection <connections>`.
 Currently two protocols
+- namely
+:py:class:`GMP <gvm.protocols.gmpv7.Gmp>` and
-- namely GMP and OSP - and three connection types - namely TLS, SSH and UNIX Socket - are available.
+:py:class:`OSP <gvm.protocols.ospv1.Osp>` - and three connection types - namely
+:py:class:`TLS <gvm.connections.TLSConnection>`,
+:py:class:`SSH <gvm.connections.SSHConnection>` and
+:py:class:`Unix domain socket <gvm.connections.UnixSocketConnection>` -
+are available.

 GMP
 ---